 Does tradition trump taste when it comes to craft beer?

 America is a beer-loving nation first and foremost.
 In the U.S., when the sales of wine and spirits are combined, they just match total beer sales.
-A lot of that can be attributed to the growth craft beer, made by small and independent producers.
+A lot of that can be attributed to the growth of craft beer, made by small and independent producers.
 These full flavored, diverse craft beers are also an amazing and versatile element in the kitchen and at the dinner table.
-So knowing that, why aren’t more culinary institutions and chefs cooking with, pairing to and teaching about craft beer on par with wine and spirits?
+So knowing that, why aren’t more culinary institutions and chefs cooking with, pairing to and teaching about craft beer?

 I understand that change is slow, especially when history and habit are involved, but I think it’s time to peel back the layers of this culinary conundrum, now that craft beer has a strong hold on the American palate.
 Progress has been made (see below), but as beer lovers have likely been wanting to point out for thousands of years, we are far from a place where there is equal culinary treatment of all fermented beverages.

 Today, I can excitedly—and truthfully—state that craft brewed beer has helped beer reclaim its place at the dinner table.
 Yet while there are groups within the foodie world that recognize this, far too many do not, and I’m not sure why.
 Surely foodies, bartenders and chefs are talking to each other?

 Here are a few things we know for sure:

 - Students entering the culinary world are seeking more in-depth beer education.

 - Beer Schools is a top-visited page on CraftBeer.com.